sofa-framework/doc/15_Using_SOFA/32_Performances/20_Improve_performances.md

 Usually, the linear system resulting from a simulation is sparse, meaning that a significant portion of the system's elements are zero.
 Thus, an efficient representation where only non-zero elements can be considered to speed up calculations.
 Moreover, in specific scenarios, this sparsity maintains a constant pattern.
 In other words, the arrangement of zero and non-zero elements within the system does not change as the simulation progresses from one time step to the next.
 The simulation computation can take advantage of this time-consistent sparsity, as it allows for the use of precomputed data related to the system's structure, thereby optimizing the overall efficiency of the simulation.

+Situations in which the sparsity pattern is not constant include the following:

+- **Topological Changes**: Changes in the structural or system topology can lead to alterations in the sparsity pattern of a matrix.
+This occurs when new elements or connections are introduced or existing ones are removed.
+- **Changes in the application of forces to degrees of freedom (DoFs)** can directly impact the sparsity pattern of a matrix.
+When a force is newly introduced to a DoF that was previously uninvolved, it leads to the addition of new nonzero entries in the matrix, thus altering the sparsity pattern.
+Conversely, if a force is removed from a DoF that was previously under its influence, it may result in the elimination of nonzero entries associated with that DoF, consequently causing changes in the sparsity pattern of the matrix.
+- **Boundary Condition Changes**: Altering boundary conditions, such as fixing or releasing certain degrees of freedom, can modify the sparsity pattern.

+In these scenarios, where the sparsity pattern is not constant, traditional compression techniques may be required to handle the dynamic nature of the system.

 **Block Tridiagonal Matrix**:
 Dealing with linear structures like wires and beams leads to a specific type of mathematical representation known as a block tridiagonal matrix.
-This matrix structure exhibits distinct characteristics, with a pattern of non-zero elements only on the main diagonal.
+This matrix structure exhibits distinct characteristics, with a pattern of non-zero elements only on the main diagonal, the superdiagonal (one diagonal above the main diagonal), and the subdiagonal (one diagonal below the main diagonal).
-To address this particular matrix format effectively, a specialized linear solver has been developed: `BTDLinearSolver`.
+To address this particular matrix format effectively, a specialized linear solver has been developed: `BTDLinearSolver`, and its associated matrix format `BTDMatrix`.
 This dedicated solver significantly outperforms the use of a generic solver that lacks the specialized algorithms and optimizations enabled by block tridiagonal matrices.

+**Constant Insertion Order**
+In generic scenarios where the sparsity pattern of a matrix is not predetermined, it is common practice to accumulate contributions within a matrix data structure.
+This matrix data structure is often designed with a compressed format, which is intended to reduce memory usage and computational overhead.
+However, this compression process can be time-consuming, particularly for large-scale problems.
+There are specific situations where it is possible to optimize the matrix assembly process by avoiding the compression step.
+This optimization is applicable when the following conditions hold:

+- **Constant Sparsity Pattern**: The sparsity pattern of the matrix remains fixed throughout the problem-solving process.
+In other words, the locations of non-zero elements in the matrix do not change.
+- **Constant Insertion Order**: The order in which contributions are inserted into the matrix remains consistent over time.
+Contributions are added to the matrix in a predetermined order.
+- **Mapping between Insertion Location and Compressed Format**: A mapping exists that relates the location of insertion (where contributions are added) to the location of the contribution in the compressed format of the matrix.
+This mapping ensures that contributions are placed directly in their appropriate positions in the compressed matrix without the need for a compression step.
+This mapping is computed automatically in the first matrix assembly.

+In such scenarios, the 'ConstantSparsityPatternSystem' component is a valuable tool.
+By utilizing this component, it becomes possible to expedite the matrix assembly step.
+This can lead to significant performance improvements.

 ### Parallel ODE Solving